 Provide medical, educational, and development support to rural Dominican communities – all crucial pieces of the public health puzzle.

 - Gain fieldwork experience that will introduce you to public health and medicine

-- Work with public health professionals on addressing health access issues
+- Talk with health and medical professionals about health access in rural communities

 - Discuss the intersection of global health with political, economic and environmental systems

 - Go for a boat ride and snorkel in crystal blue waters